 E. Closing your pay gap

-So you’ve worked out your pay gap but how do you go about identifying the best way to close it?
+So you’ve worked out your pay and/or representation gap but how do you go about identifying the best way to close it?
 This is why I support the principle of pay gap reporting as it forces employers to test ways of closing their gaps.
 Over the next few years, I am hoping to learn from employers what works and what doesn’t work.
 Statistics will play a big role in making this happen and these posts explain how.

 - How to close a pay gap using DMAIC